Planning to become a doctor? Want to study in sunny Los Angeles? Read on to learn how to get into UCLA medical school!

-You’ll need to include 3-5 letters of recommendation for UCLA Med School.
-Letters go through your AMCAS application and should come from professors or professionals who know you well and can speak to your qualifications.
+You’ll need to submit three to five letters of recommendation.
+Your letters should come from professors or professionals who know you well and can speak to your qualifications.

-The UCLA Med School application requirements do not include any specific prerequisite courses.
+The UCLA med school application requirements don’t include any specific prerequisite courses.
 However, you should have significant knowledge in the following areas:

 You should also have skills in writing and communication, clinical experiences, and research experience.

-Although there is no specified minimum MCAT score required for UCLA Medical School, it’s a good idea to aim for a score around or above 520.
-This will put you at a competitive advantage for many programs, including UCLA.
+Although no specified minimum MCAT score is required for DGSOM, it’s a good idea to aim for a score around or above 516.
+This will give you a competitive advantage for many programs, including UCLA.

-Now, you should know exactly how to get into UCLA Med School.
-While the process is quite competitive and time-sensitive, it is possible to get admitted into the David Geffen School of Medicine.
-The most important thing to remember is to make sure you submit all materials at the appropriate deadlines.
+While the process is quite competitive and time-sensitive, it’s possible to get admitted into the David Geffen School of Medicine.
+Now that you know how to get into UCLA medical school, the most important thing to remember is to ensure you submit all materials before the deadline.